merivale/victor/README.md

 (For readers unfamiliar with this style of programming, a `Maybe x` variable can take one of two values: `Nothing` or `Just x`.
 The `Nothing` value acts like the `null` value used in some other programming languages.
 The difference is that, in languages that allow `null` as a value, *any* variable can take that value, making every value effectively optional.
 In Elm, as in Haskell, optional variables must be explicitly defined as such with `Maybe`.)

 When referring to objects in what follows, I will adopt the following abbreviating conventions.
 Rather than write `Speaker False` and `Speaker True`, I will write `Speaker` and `Speakers` respectively; similarly for `Hearer(s)` and `Other(s)`.
-When the optional sex and string arguments are not present, meanwhile, I will omit them, instead of explicitly writing `Nothing`.
+When the optional sex and string arguments are not present, meanwhile, I will simply omit them, instead of explicitly writing `Nothing`.
 And when they are present, I will write them on their own, as `Male` or `Female` instead of `Just Male` or `Just Female`.
 Finally, when the sex variable is present, I will not bother to write `Other` in front of it.
 For example:
->>>>>>> Stashed changes

 | Abbreviation       | Full Meaning                                 |
 | ------------------ | -------------------------------------------- |